thedataquarry/rustinpieces/pieces/meilisearch_with_cli/README.md

 To further illustrate this, for `index-data` the average run time for Rust is 3.41s of which 3.29s is spent doing the actual indexing.
 The average run time for Python is 3.03s of which 1.19s is spent on the indexing.
-Because of the async batch indexing optimizations in `meilisearch-python-async` the Python example is significatnly faster than the Rust example at indexing, however almost all of this advantage is lost to the startup time of Python.
+Because of the async batch indexing optimizations in `meilisearch-python-async` the Python example is significantly faster than the Rust example at indexing, however almost all of this advantage is lost to the startup time of Python.

 The `search_benchmark.sh` script runs the same 10 searches in Rust and Python, each time running a new search through the CLI.
 The total runtime for the 10 searches in Rust was 0.143s while in Python it was 5.945s.
 This is 42 times faster attributed almost entirely to startup time!
+The point of this example is not to show that running rapid commands through the CLI like this is faster.
+Instead, it illustrates that each run of the CLI is significantly faster which adds up over time.
+If you are taking the time to write a CLI it is likely that it will be run many times.
+In this situation the speed advantage adds up over time.